blockchainsllc/in3-docs/docs/rpc.md

         * **signer_type** : `string` *(optional)* - type of the account.
 Must be either `pk`(default), `contract` (using contract signatures) or `create2` using the create2-section. (default: `"pk"`)
+        Possible Values are:

+            - `pk` : Private matching the account is used ( for EOA)
+            - `contract` : Contract Signature  based EIP 1271
+            - `create2` : create2 optionas are used

         * **musig_pub_keys** : `bytes` *(optional)* - concatenated packed public keys (32byte) of the musig signers. if set the pubkey and pubkeyhash will based on the aggregated pubkey.
 Also the signing will use multiple keys.